kevinlam0/Course_Review_App/README.md

 * Implemented logic for each controller
 * Integration of parts

-### [Author 3 - replace this with their name]
+### [Author 3 - Suwan Lee]

-* Author 3 contributions
-* as a bulleted list
-* each line starts with an asterisk and a space
+* Worked on creating and connecting fxml and controllers
+* Worked on FXML scenes and design
+* Contributed to connecting controller with logic
+* Created database for testing

 ### [Author 4 - Sammy Kee]